Different Horizons for Successful Investing

 By necessity, the media’s horizon when it comes to financial news is very short term.
 If you are publishing in real-time, your need for fresh material is insatiable.
 It’s not that these headlines are wrong.
 But for an individual investor, whose horizon is measured in years or even decades, day–to–day news is less relevant.

 This means that while the daily news flow may be worrying at times, it pays to reflect on the fact that capital markets have rewarded long–term investors.
 For this, what is required is discipline and a focus on the elements within your own control.
-None of us can control the news and the daily ups and downs of markets.
-But you can, with the help of an advisor, build an investment plan that fits your needs and risk tolerance.
+None of us can control the news and the daily ups and downs of the markets.
+But you can, with the help of a financial advisor, build an investment plan that fits your needs and risk tolerance.
 You can structure a portfolio built around the long–term drivers of expected returns.
 You can diversify globally, and you can manage your expenses, turnover and taxes.
 Finally, you can manage your own responses to the news.

 (1) ‘World Stock Markets End Tumultuous Year Well Down’, BBC News, 30 December 2011